CrateTools/comfyui-preview-image-monitor/README.md

 <a href="https://www.youtube.com/watch?v=GyDteyO-0Bk" target="_blank">Watch the Preview Image Monitor v1.1 Interface Walkthrough</a>

 #
-📚 QUICKSTART📚:
+QUICKSTART:

 - Download the latest version and extract the file.
 - Please open the "1. basic install instructions.txt" file.
 - We also encourage you to read the "welcome to PreviewImageMonitorPro for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.

- ⊞ Note on OS: This custom node has been tested on Windows 10 environment only ⊞
+ Note on OS: This custom node has been tested on Windows 10 environment only ⊞

 #
-☕︎ Support: A small 1 Dollar donation helps! ☕︎ https://buymeacoffee.com/cratetools
+Support: A small 1 Dollar donation helps! https://buymeacoffee.com/cratetools

-⭐ Can’t or don’t feel like donating?
+Can’t or don’t feel like donating?
 No worries at all!
 Just giving the repo a star helps others discover it

-🌍 Share this tool with anyone you think would enjoy it! 🌍
+Share this tool with anyone you think would enjoy it!

-🪲 Report any bugs you come across
+Report any bugs you come across

-📄 Contribute improvements
+Contribute improvements

 #
 Future improvements and Ideas for the node: